smihica/arc-js/docs/source/tutorial.rst

    arc> (defns A :export fn1 macro1 fn2)

 Then, You can access ``fn1 / macro1 / fn2`` in any namespaces that import ``namespace A``.
-If you don't specify ``:export``, every variables in the namespace will export.
+If you don't specify ``:export``, every variables in the namespace will be exported.

 And To import other namespace use ``:import`` like